 Check 5: You have partners that do different things and fulfil different roles in a customer journey

-I love auditing programmes where the top 10 partners are a cashback site, closed user platform (think Blue Light Card), CSS partner, select direct voucher sites (not subnetworks) and content partners.
+We love auditing programmes where the top 10 partners are a cashback site, closed user platform (think Blue Light Card), CSS partner, select direct voucher sites (not subnetworks) and content partners.
 Seeing this mix of partners in the top 10 shows that care has been taken in selecting partners.
-The channel has so much more to offer than just fake codes or low quality sites, if I see a list of affiliates across promotional types, I typically know that a programme has been optimised and considered.
+The channel has so much more to offer than just fake codes or low-quality sites, if we see a list of affiliates across promotional types, we typically know that a programme has been optimised and considered.